ahSOLO/Bar-Chart-Lib/README.md

 - setBackgroundColor: The color of the chart background (string).
 - setLabelColor: The color of all text within the chart, with the exception of the title.
 - animateBars: The default animations can be turned off by passing animateBars:"off" as an option.

+<h3> The "element" parameter </h3>
+This parameter takes a jQuery element designating where in the web page the bar chart should be rendered to.

 <h2> Known Issues / Bugs </h2>